joshuagryphon/plastid/docs/source/contact.rst

 Bug reports
 -----------
  ..
-TODO : update issue tracker link
+TODO later: update issue tracker link
 Please report bugs to our issue tracker.

 Other
 -----
+ ..
+TODO: write contact / other section

 Some paragraph here.